 Wrong.

 I hated it.
 No matter what I did, I couldn’t get it to taste good.
-It was either too soft or too hard, or it had that awful soapy taste.
+It was either too mushy or too hard, or it had an awful soapy taste.

-This year though, it’s become my favorite grain.
-I’ve finally figured out how to cook quinoa perfectly in the Instant Pot!
+This year, though, it’s become my favorite grain.
+I’ve finally figured out how to cook quinoa in the Instant Pot!

-Truly, this is a life-saving recipe for me because, unlike my husband, I can only take so much rice.
+Truly, this is a life-saving recipe for me because I can only take so much rice.
+My husband will eat brown rice every day, but I like a little more variety.

 And knowing how to make quinoa is EXACTLY what I needed!

-The only thing you need to know when it comes to cooking quinoa in an Instant Pot is the number 1.
+The only thing you need to know when it comes to cooking quinoa in the Instant Pot is the number 1.

 - Your quinoa to water ratio is 1:1.
 That means you need 1 cup of quinoa + 1 cup of water.